Quick Memory Tips - 5 Powerful Strategies

 5. Do it.
 If it's a procedure you need to remember, do it.
 Do it several times.
 The act of "doing" is a separate mental pathway that you create.
 Just reading about something (or just hearing someone else explain how to do it) is not good enough.

 6. Draw it.
 Can the information be associated with one or more images?
 Draw them, even if you are not an artist.
-Just the act of sketching on paper, especially bizarre, silly images, will engage your visual and creative memory - giving you yet another path for remembering the material.
+Just the act of sketching on paper, especially bizarre or silly images, will engage your visual and creative memory - giving you yet another path for remembering the material.

 9. Emotionalize it.
 Find some way to become "connected" with the material.
 Look for ways to relate emotionally.
 Anything emotional will be a lot easier to remember.
 It can make you sad or happy or excited or intrigued.
 It doesn't matter, but you must find some way to care about the material.

 10. Convert it.
 Trying to memorize dry facts, like dates, numbers, formulas?
 Find patterns in the information and convert these to something meaningful.
-For example, try to create rhymes, try to match up the details with facts you already know, patterns can even be found in the shapes of numbers and formulas if you study them closely.
+For example, try to create rhymes, try to match up the details with facts you already know.
+Patterns can even be found in the shapes of numbers and formulas if you study them closely.
 When you have time, read the memory systems pages on this site to learn ways of making this technique even more effective.

 11. Question it.
-Don't be a passive and take everything dished out to you.
+Don't be passive and take everything dished out to you.
 Question the validity of new material.
 Ask yourself how this or that fact is known, what is the evidence?
 Is it believable?
 What does it imply, and how does it relate to what you already know?

 By questioning material you make it your own and you make it much more memorable.
-When reading a chapter in a book, scan the headings and turn each backwards into a question.
+When reading a chapter in a book, scan the headings and turn each into a question.
 Then when you read the chapter, look for the answers.

 printable math flash cards